-Health Advisory Issued for Henry's Lake in Island Park, Idaho People advised to avoid contact with harmful algae
+Health Advisory Issued for Henrys Lake & Upper Island Park Reservoir in Island Park, Idaho

+People advised to avoid contact with harmful algae

-(Fremont County) - A health advisory was issued today for Henry's Lake in Island Park, Idaho by Eastern Idaho Public Health and the Idaho Department of Environmental Quality.
-Water samples confirmed the presence of the blue-green algae species Microsystis, Anabaena, and Aphanizomenon - species that can produce potentially dangerous toxins.
+(Fremont County) - A health advisory was issued today for Henrys Lake and upper Island Park Reservoir in Island Park, Idaho, by Eastern Idaho Public Health and the Idaho Department of Environmental Quality (DEQ).
+Water samples confirmed the presence of the blue-green algae species Microsystis, Anabaena, and Aphanizomenon-species with the potential to produce dangerous toxins.
 Precaution is advised.
 The public will be advised when the concern no longer exists.

-Blue-green algae are naturally occurring, microscopic bacteria.
-The physical appearance of blue-green algae blooms can be unsightly, often causing thick green mats along shorelines.
+Blue-green algae are microscopic bacteria that occur naturally in healthy water bodies.
+Under the right conditions the physical appearance of blue-green algae blooms can be unsightly, often causing thick green mats along shorelines.
 They might also cause an unpleasant odor or stench.
 They occur in water conditions that are common during the warmer summer months.

-People recreating near Henry's Lake are advised to avoid swallowing or inhaling water and to avoid direct contact with water containing visible algae.
-Drinking water from the lake is especially dangerous and the toxins cannot be removed by boiling or filtering the water.
+People recreating near Henrys Lake and Upper Island Park Reservoir are advised to avoid swallowing or inhaling water and to avoid direct contact with water containing visible algae.
+Drinking water from the lake is especially dangerous.
+The toxins cannot be removed by boiling or filtering the water.
 If people choose to eat fish from this area, they should remove all fat, skin, and organs before cooking since toxins are more likely to collect in those tissues.